margual56/radio-cli/README.md

 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)
 ![macOS](https://img.shields.io/badge/mac%20os-000000?style=for-the-badge&logo=macos&logoColor=F0F0F0)

-_Note: Untested on MacOS, but it should work_
+_Note: Untested on MacOS, but it should work...
+Hell, it should even work on Android.
+Give it a try!_

 ### Warning! (**DEPENDENCIES**)
 - *Needed*: `mpv` is called to play the audio/video.
 (See the [How it works](https://github.com/margual56/radio-cli#how-it-works) section).